 These are just a few possibilities.

 We Won!
-Read about the Mill Canyon Campaign.
-(Open)
+Read about the Mill Canyon Campaign

 We are residents who live in an area near Davenport, Washington called Mill Canyon.
 Beginning in 2013 we felt threatened by proposals to spread municipal sewage sludge on nearly 900 acres of nearby agricultural land uphill from where we live, garden and farm.
 The area in question includes our natural watershed.
 As citizens, we were alarmed and successfully organized to prevent the dumping of sludge in our watershed.
 We didn’t want sewage sludge to be applied to agricultural lands in our watershed.
 We fought hard against it.
 Now, due to our efforts and those of our supporters, sludge will not be applied to lands immediately adjacent to the canyon where we live, according to a newly approved permit, issued December 13th by the Department of Ecology.
 The scale of the win for our committee is significant.
 The total acreage that will have sludge applied has been reduced from the original 887.45 acres to 157.77 acres in the final permit, five and a half miles away from us (but close to other folks, sad to say).